openfl/OpenFLDevelopersGuide/touch-multitouch-and-gesture-input/touch-event-handling.md

 OpenFL 10.1 and later, Adobe AIR 2 and later

 Basic touch events are handled the same way you handle other events, like mouse events, in Haxe.
-You can listen for a series of touch events defined by the event type constants in the [TouchEvent class](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/ui/Multitouch.html).
+You can listen for a series of touch events defined by the event type constants in the [TouchEvent class](https://api.openfl.org/openfl/ui/Multitouch.html).

-**_Note:_ **_For multiple touch point input (such as touching a device with more than one finger), the first point of contact dispatches a mouse event and a touch event._
+**_Note:_** _For multiple touch point input (such as touching a device with more than one finger), the first point of contact dispatches a mouse event and a touch event._

 To handle a basic touch event:

-1. Set your application to handle touch events by setting the flash.ui.Multitouch.inputMode property to
+1. Set your application to handle touch events by setting the openfl.ui.Multitouch.inputMode property to

 MultitouchInputMode.TOUCH_POINT.